How To Create Your Own Gilded Manuscript

 You can now rub down firmly with the

-picked up leaf move on to an unused part of the tape.
+tape has picked up leaf move on to an unused part of the tape.

-works because the gold adhesive is stickier than the
+This works because the gold adhesive is stickier than the masking tape.

 Applying the imitation vellum

 As I have said, bookbinders in the past used to produce imitation vellum and parchment by

 We are going to do the same thing.
 What makes this so much fun is the difference applying

 shellac is going to do to the paper.

 The shellac is mixed up 1 part of shellac to four parts of methylated spirit/denatured